Ultramarine Ash Pigment

 Ultramarine Ash is a pigment, lapis lazuli residuum after the ultramarine has been extracted.
 The old masters used it as a middle or neutral tint for the flesh, skies, and draperies, being of a purer and tenderer gray than that produced by the mixture of more positive colors.

-The mineral lazurite is a complex sodium calcium aluminum silicate sulfate, in which the part of the silicon atoms (SI) are substituted for sulfur atoms (S) in the form of sulfur anions.
-The rich blue color is due to the sulfur inherent in the structure of lazurite.
-It is usually described as an intense blue to a gray blue.
-The greater the sulfur anions, the more intense is the blue color of lazurite.
-In its vivid dark blue variety the content of sulfur reaches 0.7%.
+The mineral lazurite is a complex sodium calcium aluminum silicate sulfate, in which the part of the silicon atoms (S.I.) are substituted for sulfur atoms (S) in the form of sulfur anions.
+The rich blue color is due to the sulfur in the structure of lazurite.
+It is usually described as an intense blue to a gray-blue.
+The greater the sulfur anions, the more intense the blue color of lazurite.
+In its vivid dark blue variety, sulfur content reaches 0.7%.
 Lazurite, an amply soft and brittle mineral, is easily processed as a pigment.
 It is a popular but expensive mineral commonly found combined with other minerals in a rock called lapis lazuli.
-Lapis lazuli or lapis for short is mostly lazurite but commonly contains pyrite, calcite and other minerals.
-The name lazurite means "blue rock" and is always a brilliant blue with violet or greenish tints.
-Small crystals of pyrite (FeS2) are always present in lapis and their gold yellow color distinguishes lapis from a similar mineral, sodalite, and the synthetic pigment, ultramarine.
+Lapis lazuli, or lapis for short, is mostly lazurite but commonly contains pyrite, calcite, and other minerals.
+Lazurite means "blue rock" and is always a brilliant blue with violet or greenish tints.
+Tiny pyrite crystals (FeS2) are always present in lapis, and their golden yellow color distinguishes lapis from a similar mineral, sodalite, and the synthetic pigment, ultramarine.
 The golden impregnations of pyrite create the impression of stars in a dark blue sky.
-Calcite produces white streaks in lapis and too much calcite lowers the value of the mineral pigment.
+Calcite produces white streaks in lapis, and too much calcite lowers the value of the mineral pigment.
 The carbonate mineral azurite has a very similar color to lazurite but is associated with the green mineral malachite.